TAP-Vid: A Benchmark for Tracking Any Point in a Video

 Without flow tracker assist With flow tracker assist

-Note the high-frequency jitter for the points on the swan's back and neck that occurs without assitance from optical flow.
+Note the high-frequency jitter for the points on the swan's back and neck that occurs without assistance from optical flow.

 Without flow tracker assist With flow tracker assist